 Fabric is a lightweight crash reporting platform that gives critical and real-time data about the app.
-It also brings together various services like fastlane, Crashlytics etc to give you a complete understanding of your app’s health and performance.
-All this increases the speed at which we can fix bugs and improve app’s performance.
+It also brings together various services like Fastlane, Crashlytics, etc to give you a complete understanding of your app’s health and performance.
+All this increases the speed at which we can fix bugs and improve the app’s performance.

 And Fabric is now available for Firebase.

-Digits provides a pain-free way of signing in the apps by providing an SMS-based phone number authentication.
+Digits provide a pain-free way of signing in the apps by providing an SMS-based phone number authentication.
 It is merging with Firebase.
-And hence Firebase now enjoys all the feature of Digits plus more features like more reliability, simple-to-deploy SDKs, user-centered features like one touch verification and fully customizable UI.
+And hence Firebase now enjoys all the features of Digits plus more features like more reliability, simple-to-deploy SDKs, user-centered features like one-touch verification and fully customizable UI.

 You can now map the data in your Google cloud storage bucket to your Firebase project.
 Thus, you can use the data on Google Cloud in your Firebase app.

 Moreover, Firebase gives the option of choosing the location of where you want to store your data.
 This highly reduces the request and response time between your app and storage based on the location of your traffic.